 In this article, we will take a closer look at the Portugal Golden Visa program’s 350,000 Euro investment route in venture capital funds.

 A Golden Visa is a residency visa issued in exchange for a qualifying investment made in Portugal.
 The applicant needs to be a non-EU-EEA or Swiss citizen with a clean criminal record.

 For a list of the qualifying investments, benefits, or requirements, you can visit our page on the Portugal Golden Visa.

 The Portuguese government initiated the program in October 2012.
-As of mid-2020, the program helped attract 5.4 Billion Euro of foreign direct investment into the country.
+As of 2021, the program helped attract more than 5.7 Billion Euros of foreign direct investment into the country.